 The Daily Maverick has put together an excellent list of the biggest efforts through which you can get help and help others across the country.

-It is of life-saving importance and you are legally obliged to follow these instructions.
+It is of life-saving importance and you are legally obliged to follow government Covid regulations.
 Even if you are young and at less risk of becoming severely ill, you can infect old people and immune-compromised people who could die as a result of the virus.

-However, the following essential types of support were NOT announced:
+Among other essential help, the following types of support were NOT announced:

 Until the vaccine is rolled out widely across the population, the legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.

 There is a lot of "fake new" about the virus.
 The world health organisation has put together a myth buster to stop unhelpful and untrue statements about Coronavirus spreading.

 So, we must all follow the precautions announced by the government to reduce the virus's transmission and save the lives of the most vulnerable.
 Note that the majority of people experience only light symptoms and the vast majority of people do recover.